March 3, 2017

 Dr. Haase and Sharon Duncan will be presenting on this topic at the 2017 SENG conference in Chicago as part of GRO’s outreach mission.

 Joanna Haase, PhD, MFT, is a psychotherapist in Pasadena with more than 25 years of experience, who enjoys working with gifted individuals and their families.
-Dr. Haase specializes in eating disorders, anxiety, and depression.
-Dr. Haase is the co-founder of California Gifted Network and Gifted Research and Outreach, and speaks across the country about giftedness.
+She specializes in eating disorders, anxiety, and depression.
+Dr. Haase is one of the original Co-Founders of GRO, and speaks across the country about giftedness.